XhTFwY3Vs5/AudioOracle/README.md

 ## Features

 *   **Customizable Phrases:** Input your own list of phrases, one per line, to tailor the oracle to your specific game or needs.
 The default list provides a classic "yes/no" style oracle.
+Add more "yes" or "no" values to increase the odds.
 *   **Adjustable Delay:** Set the time interval (in seconds) between each "roll" of the oracle.
 *   **Optional Timer:** Configure a timer (in minutes) to automatically stop the oracle after a set duration.
 *   **Speech Synthesis:** The selected phrase is spoken aloud using your browser's built-in text-to-speech capabilities.